Rassetin/louhos-public/README.md

 | <img src="assets/mobile.svg" width="36" height="36" alt=""> | **Mobile**<br>The mobile interface for Louhos. | [Open →](https://rasse2009.fi/louhos/mobile-v2/) |
 | <img src="assets/FileTransfer.svg" width="36" height="36" alt=""> | **File Transfer**<br>Share files with a link. | |

+> [!NOTE]
+> Please note that all platdorms may not be available to all users.

 ### Coming soon

 |  | Description |